brummer10/SmoothIR/README.md

 ---

+## Real-Time Interaction

+SmoothIR is designed for interactive workflows:

+* Immediate IR updates after parameter changes
+* Click-free IR switching
+* Stable behavior even under rapid parameter changes

+This allows SmoothIR to behave like a real-time EQ, while internally operating on impulse responses.

 ## Sound Shaping

 After spectral matching, the IR is shaped in a controlled and predictable way.

+## Spectral EQ Concept

+SmoothIR can also be understood as a **spectral EQ built on impulse responses**.

+Instead of stacking traditional filter stages:

+> The entire EQ curve is embedded into a single minimum-phase IR

+This approach provides:

+* Perfectly smooth phase behavior
+* No filter interaction artifacts
+* Extremely natural tonal shaping

+All band adjustments (frequency, gain, Q) directly modify the spectral target, which is then converted into a coherent IR.

+This results in:

+> EQ behavior that feels continuous, stable, and highly musical

 ### Low / High Cut (EQ-style)